lanbodikai/mouse-fit/README.md

 # Hi, thank you for choosing mouse-fit
 About
-The current program consists an MVP of the mouse & grip finder web version.
-It's a simple tool that requires only your hand and a credit card.
-The AI roughly estimates your hand size and grip style and gives you an AI-generated report of your suggested mouse choice.
+The current program consists of an MVP of the mouse & grip finder web version as well as a mouse-finder AI-agent (under development).
+Mouse-fit is designed to be a simple tool that measures the dimensions of your palm and your grip style to help you find the best gaming mouse.
+This program only requires your hand and a credit card.
+The AI accurately estimates your hand size and grip style (if done properly) and provides an AI-generated report suggesting your ideal mouse choice.